Kayden Kross

-Kayden Kross (born 1985) is an American pornographic actress and director.
+Kayden Kross (born 1985) is an American pornographic film actress and director.
 She is a member of the AVN and XRCO Halls of Fame.

 Early life

 Kross grew up in the foothills between Sacramento and Placerville in a strict, religious household.
 She has described herself as "the book nerd" during her time as a high school student.
-Kross and her younger sister were raised by a single mother, which greatly impacted her childhood as the family struggled to make ends meet.
-Kross began stripping at Rick's Showgirls in Rancho Cordova, California when she was eighteen years old to earn extra money to rescue a pony from a slaughter house, which she kept for eight months.
+Kross and her younger sister were raised by a single mother, which greatly impacted her childhood as the family struggled to make ends meet; her father left the family when he had another child.
+Kross began stripping at Rick's Showgirls in Rancho Cordova, California when she was eighteen years old to earn extra money to rescue a pony from a slaughterhouse, which she kept for eight months.
 Kross was a psychology major at Sacramento State, where she also studied philosophy.
-She was later contacted by an agent, whose business relationship provided Kross with the opportunity of modeling in adult magazines.
+An agent who came to the club offered Kross the opportunity to model in adult magazines.

 Career

 Her movies with Vivid included Kayden's First Time, Hard Time, and Be Here Now.
 Unhappy with the company, she became a free agent one year later when she did not renew her contract.
 She signed an exclusive contract with Adam & Eve after one month of being a free agent.

 She was named Penthouse Pet of the Month for September 2008.
 Kross' official website, ClubKayden.com, was launched on September 2, 2008.
 Kross has hosted a blog at UnKrossed.com and has written regular updates and opinion columns for MikeSouth.com, an adult industry gossip blog, among other sites.

 Kross became exclusive to Digital Playground under a multi-year contract on January 1, 2010.
 Her first movie with the company, The Smiths, topped sales charts immediately and has continued to be a best seller.
 She was given the lead in their big budget feature, Body Heat, in her third month of the contract.
 She won two Best Actress Awards for the role.

 Kross hosted the 2010 AVN Awards show, along with porn actress Kirsten Price and comedian Dave Attell.
 She was Penthouse magazine's "Cover Girl" for September 2008 and 2010.

 Kross was named by CNBC as one of the 12 most popular pornographic film actresses in 2011.

 In 2012, she hosted the Xbiz awards for the second time, and appeared in the ceremony alongside Wicked Pictures/Wicked.com contract star, Jessica Drake, and on the AVN red carpet with co-hosts Jesse Jane and guitarist Dave Navarro.

 In 2019, she launched Deeper, one of the Vixen Media Group's primary websites in its portfolio.